-The final round of Gemastik Cyber Security division finally returned to attack-defense format with a tick system.
-Gemastik is an event organized by the Indonesian ministry, where all of the participants are only undergraduate students.
-In this format, each team must submit a flag for every tick.
-This format is also used in several popular international attack-defense CTFs, such as DEFCON, HITB SECCONF, ENOWARS, and so on.
+The final round of Gemastik Cyber Security division now uses the attack-defense format with a tick system.
+Gemastik is an event organized by the Indonesian ministry for undergraduate students.
+In this format, teams must submit a flag for every tick.
+This format is also used in popular international attack-defense CTFs like DEFCON, HITB SECCONF, and ENOWARS.

 burvesigner (solved by 1/20 teams)

-There is a web service where participants can log in as a guest role.
-When a participant logs in, the service will generate a signature that is used as a token by the user using the Elliptic Curve Digital Signature Algorithm (ECDSA) variation algorithm with the secp112r1 curve.
+The chall provides a web service where users can log in as a guest.
+When a user logs in, the service creates a signature token using the Elliptic Curve Digital Signature Algorithm (ECDSA) with the secp112r1 curve.

 Attack

-The following challenge code has a vulnerability in the signature generation process:
+The chall code has a bug in the signature generation:

 def sign(self, msg):